 Laureate na nÓg is an exciting project recognising the role and importance of literature for children.The laureateship is currently held by novelist Eoin Colfer.
 Eoin is the third person to be awarded this unique honour and will hold the title for a period of two years until 2016.

 The CBI Book of the Year Awards are the leading annual children’s book awards in Ireland.
-The 2013/14 award was won by Marie-Louise Fitzpatrick for her novel Hagwitch.
+The winner of the 2015 Children's Book of the Year Awards was Oliver Jeffers for Once Upon an Alphabet.

 Tweets by @KidsBooksIrel